laurentpayot/floweret/README.md

 )

 f(1, 'a') // [1, 'a']
-f(1, 5)   // TypeMismatch: Argument #2  should be of type 'String' instead of Number 5.
+f(1, 5)   // TypeError: Argument #2 should be of type 'String' instead of Number 5.
 ```

 ### Absence of type